milvus-io/knowhere/unittest/benchmark/README.md

  Binary Name | Description
 -------------|------------
-benchmark_faiss | benchmark to test FAISS `Query` for IDMAP and IVF serial index types benchmark_knowhere_binary | benchmark to test knowhere `Query` for all binary index types benchmark_knowhere_binary_range | benchmark to test knowhere `QueryByRange` for all supported binary index types benchmark_knowhere_float | benchmark to test knowhere `Query` for all float index types
+benchmark_faiss_float | benchmark to test FAISS `Query` for IDMAP and IVF serial index types benchmark_knowhere_binary | benchmark to test knowhere `Query` for all binary index types benchmark_knowhere_binary_range | benchmark to test knowhere `QueryByRange` for all supported binary index types benchmark_knowhere_float | benchmark to test knowhere `Query` for all float index types